Mr-Kumar-Abhishek/questerica/README.md

-# phaserquest
+# questerica

-Phaser Quest is a reproduction of Mozilla's [Browserquest](http://browserquest.mozilla.org/) using the following tools:
+Questerica is a simple browser based mmorpg using the following tools:
 - The [Phaser](https://phaser.io/) framework for the client
 - [Socket.io](http://socket.io/) and [Node.js](https://nodejs.org/en/) for the server and client-server communication